TylerSwindell/LaunchX/README.md

 # LaunchX

-LaunchX is built to keep you up to date with upcoming SpaceX launches.
-Search and view details about upcoming and past launches.
+LaunchX is built to keep you up to date with details about upcoming and past SpaceX launches.

 ## Tech Stack